Limitations on liability

 What is the common cap amount (as a percentage of purchase price)?

-Frequency/market practice: The cap is often split between title, tax and other material warranties (which almost always have a 100% cap) and other more general warranties (which typically have a lower percentage cap, usually between 10% for an auction deal and 50%).
-Larger deals will tend to have a lower aggregate cap.
+Frequency/market practice: The cap is often split between title, tax and other fundamental warranties (which almost always have a cap of 100% of the purchase price) and other more general, business/operations warranties (which typically have a lower percentage cap, usually between 30% and 50% of the purchase price).
+Larger deals tend to have a lower aggregate cap.

 Does the cap (and other liability limitations) apply to the whole agreement or just warranties (or particular terms)?